Diabetic Retinopathy Screening Programme

 Even if your eyes are examined by your local optometrist or GP you will still be sent an invitation to have your eyes screened.

 Everyone with diabetes runs the risk of developing diabetic retinopathy, a condition that may cause blindness or serious damage to your eyesight.
-In its early stages diabetic retinopathy does not have any obvious symptoms so you may not realise you are developing this condition but this can be the stage when treatment is most effective.
+In its early stages diabetic retinopathy does not have any obvious symptoms so you may not realise you are developing this condition, this is the stage when treatment is most effective.

 Diabetic Retinopathy